Pot, Ecstasy, gun confiscated during N.O. East traffic stop

-NEW ORLEANS – NOPD officers found marijuana, Ecstasy, a loaded handgun, and 22 round of ammunition after a man acted suspiciously during a traffic stop yesterday.
+NEW ORLEANS – NOPD officers found marijuana, Ecstasy, a loaded handgun, and 22 rounds of ammunition after a man acted suspiciously during a traffic stop yesterday.

 Two detectives pulled over a gray Infinity that did not have a properly displayed license plate on Curran Boulevard around 5 p.m. on July 10, according to the NOPD.